Doctors Note Logo

 Another cause could be non-specific neck pain, which is not linked to a clear injury or condition.
 This type of pain might be related to physical factors like posture or muscle strain.
 It can make the neck and shoulders feel sore or stiff without a specific reason.

 Understanding these causes can help in finding ways to feel better.
-If someone experiences ongoing pain, it is important to seek advice from a healthcare professional.
+If you're experiencing ongoing pain, consider using this free AI symptom checker to better understand your symptoms, and be sure to seek advice from a healthcare professional for proper evaluation.

 Tell your friends about us.